-The Company's effective tax rate was 40.2% for the three months ended March 31, 2017 compared to 31.1% for the three months ended March 31, 2016.
-The increase in the effective rate is primarily due to differences between book and tax results on the vesting of restricted stock during the three months ended March 31, 2017 compared to the three months ended March 31, 2016.
-The vesting of such restricted stock is required to be recorded as a discrete adjustment in the quarter in which vesting occurs.
-As of March 31, 2017, the Company's net non-current deferred tax liability was \$14.2 million.
-Deferred tax liabilities relate to goodwill, intangibles, fixed asset depreciation, and prepaid expenses.
-Net non-current deferred tax liabilities are recorded in "Other non-current liabilities" on the Condensed Consolidated Balance Sheet as of March 31, 2017 (unaudited) and December 31, 2016.
+As of June 30, 2017, the Company's net non-current deferred tax liability was \$14.0 million.
+Deferred tax liabilities primarily relate to goodwill, intangibles, fixed asset depreciation, and prepaid expenses.
+Net non-current deferred tax liabilities are recorded in "Other non-current liabilities" on the Condensed Consolidated Balance Sheet as of June 30, 2017 (unaudited) and December 31, 2016.
+Under the provisions of the ASC Subtopic 740-10-25, Income Taxes - Recognition, the Company had an unrecognized tax benefit of \$1.4 million as of June 30, 2017.